-Intrauterine insemination (IUI), also called artificial insemination, involves delivering sperm directly into the uterus while a woman is ovulating.
-When a woman is ovulating, she releases an egg, or eggs, from her ovaries.
-The egg then travels through the fallopian tubes into the uterus.
-If the egg is fertilized by a sperm, pregnancy could result.
-By delivering sperm directly into the uterus around the time of ovulation via intrauterine insemination, it is possible to increase a woman's chances of becoming pregnant.
-The chances that a woman will become pregnant via IUI is dependent on many factors, including her age, underlying cause of infertility, and more.
-IUI is less expensive and less invasive than in vitro fertilization (IVF), and because of this, it is often attempted before IVF.
-The sperm used to inseminate a woman can be her partner's or it can be from a donor.1-6
+Delivering sperm directly into the uterus around the time of ovulation via intrauterine insemination increase a person's chances of becoming pregnant.
+The chances a person will become pregnant via IUI depends on many factors, including their age, underlying cause of infertility, and more.
+IUI is less expensive and less invasive than in vitro fertilization (IVF).
+Because of this, it is often tried before IVF.
+The sperm used to inseminate a person can be their partner's, or it can be from a donor.1-6

 Figure 1.
 IUI procedure

 Even if a person is using IUI, the eggs still need to make it through the fallopian tubes, into the uterus to meet the inserted sperm, and potentially implant into the uterine wall for pregnancy to occur.
 If a person has a condition that prevents this process, IUI may not be an option.
 Other methods, such as IVF, may need to be considered.
 Common causes of infertility that may be helped by IUI include:1-5

 - Mild to moderate endometriosis